joereddington/joereddington.github.io/_posts/2025-03-09-advanced-spin-bike-speedometer.markdown

 ## Equipment
-* Wood, glue, saw to the make the housing
+* Wood, glue, and saw to make the housing
 * Wires
 * Either crimping kit or soldering iron